Winner will be honored on Monday, April 7 at Final Four in Nashville

 Camp to be held June 15th-17th

-Rachel Wojdowski enters her fourth season on the Duquesne women's basketball staff - her first as assistant coach after serving a director of basketball operations the past three seasons.
+Rachel Wojdowski enters her fifth season on the Duquesne women's basketball staff - her second as assistant coach after serving a director of basketball operations during the 2011, 2012 and 2013 seasons.

 She joined the women's basketball staff after a successful five-year professional playing career overseas which included stops in Bulgaria, Belgium, Luxembourg, Germany and Holland.